Configuration

 sub_shell = 'tmux' # xterm by default

 This requires tmux to be installed.
-Generally, if this setting is changed, instead of an xterm window, a tmux session with name Ph2_ACF_instance is created and scans are run in this session.
-After a scan, the session is Not closed.
+Generally, if this setting is changed, instead of an xterm window, a tmux session with name Ph2_ACF_instance is created and calibrations are run in this session.
+After a calibration, the session is Not closed.

 There are multiple problems that are currently occuring, when running with tmux.
 This is why it is not recommended: